 Each time you apply one of the various methods used to calculate automatic wave counts, it counts toward your subscription plan’s monthly wave count usage.

-When you run a scan with the Wave Scanner it also counts toward your wave count usage.
+When you run a scan with the Wave Scanner, it also counts toward your wave count usage.
 Each symbol included in a scan counts as one wave count.

-You can always check how many wave counts you’ve computed during a particular month by visiting the account management window from the main menu in the upper left corner of your workspace.
+NOTE: You can always check how many wave counts you’ve computed during a particular month by visiting the account management window from the main menu in the upper left corner of your workspace.

-Our mission is to expand your analysis capabilities, encourage Elliott Wave best practices, and improve your trading profitability, not to arbitrarily restrict your use of the WaveBasis platform.
+Our mission is to expand your analysis capabilities, encourage Elliott Wave best practices, and improve your trading profitability, not arbitrarily restrict your use of the WaveBasis platform.

-Further, initially you’re likely to run many wave counts as you evaluate and get more familiar with the platform.
+Initially, you’re likely to run many wave counts as you evaluate and get more familiar with the platform.
 However, over time you’ll most likely find that you’ll need to compute fewer wave counts to meet your day to day trading objectives.